cue-lang/cue/doc/ref/spec.md

 - for optional fields (`foo?: bar` and `[foo]: bar`), the bound identifier is only visible within the field value (`bar`).

+Before a value (`foo: X=x`)

+- binds the identifier to the value it precedes within the scope of that value.

 Inside a bracketed label (`[X=expr]: value`):

 - binds the identifier to the the concrete label that matches `expr`